Exopy/i3py/docs/source/dev_guide/drivers/features.rst

 - 'discard': available on all |Feature| subclasses
   A list of features whose cache value should be discarded when the feature value is set.
 Alternatively a dict whose keys are 'features' and 'limits' can be used to also specify to discard some cached limits.
+One can access to the features and limits defined on the parent component using leading dots.

 - 'values': available on |Str|, |Int| and |Float|
   A tuple of acceptable values for the feature.